vesuxyz/docs/blog/2025-11-27-unified-liquidity/index.md

 - All USDC.e and V1 positions will move to native USDC and V2 pools
 - Rewards on USDC.e stop once migration begins
 - V1 pools will stay active but in a limited mode
-- A simple 1-click migration flow will be available on the Vesu UI
+- A simple 1-click migration will be available
 :::

 The current bridged USDC will be renamed USDC.e and native USDC will take over the USDC ticker across Starknet apps and explorers.